Hephaestus: Hephaestus and Athena

-In Athens, there is a Temple of Hephaestus, the Hephaesteum (miscalled the "Theseum") near the agora.
 An Athenian founding myth tells that the city's patron goddess, Athena, refused a union with Hephaestus.
 Pseudo-Apollodorus records an archaic legend, which claims that Hephaestus once attempted to rape Athena, but she pushed him away, causing him to ejaculate on her thigh.
 Athena wiped the semen off using a tuft of wool, which she tossed into the dust, impregnating Gaia and causing her to give birth to Erichthonius, whom Athena adopted as her own child.

 The Roman mythographer Hyginus records a similar story in which Hephaestus demanded Zeus to let him marry Athena since he was the one who had smashed open Zeus's skull, allowing Athena to be born.
 Zeus agreed to this and Hephaestus and Athena were married, but, when Hephaestus was about to consummate the union, Athena vanished from the bridal bed, causing him to ejaculate on the floor, thus impregnating Gaia with Erichthonius.
+Nonnus refers to this tale of Erechthonius being born of the Earth after a "makeshift marriage", but says that Athena then nursed Erechthonius on her "manlike breast".

+Others

+According to most versions, Hephaestus's consort is Aphrodite.
+However, some sources say that Hephaestus is married to one of the Charites.
+In Book XVIII of Homer's Iliad, the consort of Hephaestus is Charis, with whom he lives in a bronze-wrought home on Olympus.
+The same name, Charis, is used later in Lucian's Dialogues of the Gods and Nonnus's Dionysiaca.
+However, Hesiod names the member of the Charites who is married to Hephaestus as Aglaea, and according to the fifth-century AD Greek Neoplatonist philosopher Proclus, by Hephaestus, Aglaea became the mother of Eucleia, Euthenia, Eupheme, and Philophrosyne.
+Some scholars conclude that these references refer to the same goddess under different names, although in the Dionysiaca both Aglaea and Charis appear as separate characters (Aglaea refers to Charis as a separate attendant of Aphrodite when speaking to Eros).
+Károly Kerényi notes that "charis" also means "the delightfulness of art" and supposes that Aphrodite is viewed as a work of art, speculating that Aphrodite could also have been called Charis as an alternative name, for in the Odyssey Homer suddenly makes her his wife.

-On the island of Lemnos, Hephaestus' consort was the sea nymph Cabeiro, by whom he was the father of two metalworking gods named the Cabeiri.
-In Sicily, his consort was the nymph Aetna, and his sons were two gods of Sicilian geysers called Palici.
-With Thalia, Hephaestus was sometimes considered the father of the Palici.
+On the island of Lemnos, however, Hephaestus's consort was the sea nymph Cabeiro, by whom he was the father of two metalworking gods named the Cabeiri.
+In Sicily, he had another consort, the nymph Aetna, and their sons were two gods of Sicilian geysers called Palici, who are elsewhere called the sons of Zeus by Aetna, or of Zeus by Thalia (another daughter of Hephaestus), or of Adranos.

-Hephaestus fathered several children with mortals and immortals alike.
-One of those children was the robber Periphetes.

-In addition, the Romans claim their equivalent god, Vulcan, to have produced the following children: